scorley1006/scorley1006.github.io/index.md

 here's a [great guide](https://guides.github.com/features/mastering-markdown/) on how to use markdown

-add some more content here! maybe some bulleted action items?
-- action item 1
-- action item 2
+here's some of the things i did in high school
+- math team!
+- water polo
+- techettes (girls' coding club)

 ## or you can make another section here?